 How was this calculated?

-We took the total recorded searches of people of each racial group and calculated the percentage that did and did not reveal contraband.
+We took the total recorded searches of drivers of each racial group and calculated the percentage that did and did not reveal contraband.
 Police are typically required to search people they arrest and vehicles they impound or tow.
-When the search reason is provided in the LEA’s data, these searches are excluded from this analysis because they are not necessarily based on an officer’s discretionary evaluation of whether they expect to find contraband.
+When the search reason is provided in the law enforcement agency’s data, these searches are excluded from this analysis because they are not necessarily based on an officer’s discretionary evaluation of whether they expect to find contraband.

 See the Data Notes tab for information on how we define racial groups.